lc2714/milestone-1/README.md

 2. after installing  change the version from 1 to version 2
 3. Then install the docker window and signup the docker window before that restart the computer 4.Now install the the gitbash for windows
-5.And type the command cvat inorder to open the cvat. the commands are as follows git clone https://github.com/opencv/cvat cd cvat docker-compose up -d
+5. And type the command cvat inorder to open the cvat. the commands are as follows git clone https://github.com/opencv/cvat cd cvat docker-compose up -d